colemickens/platform2-sommelier/power_manager/docs/power_buttons.md

 ### Legacy ACPI Power Buttons (Chromebox and Chromebase)

-On devices that don't report power button releases properly, tapping the power button locks the screen if a user is signed in and shuts down otherwise.
-If the screen is already locked, tapping the power button shuts the system down.
+On devices that don't report power button releases properly, tapping the power button displays the power menu described above.
+Tapping the power button again while the menu is displayed shuts the system down.

 ### Universal Behavior